 Yann found a home away from home in Penn’s large international community.
 Hearing English every day was initially a challenge for Yann, who grew up with French and German, but by joining student groups and meeting other international students, he developed a strong support system.

 The Wellness at Penn initiative provides support, resources, and practical tools for wellness across the Penn community.
 It affirms wellness as a core priority and necessary driver of life on campus; and it offers a wide range of opportunities to reflect and engage on issues of wellness, stress, mental health, resilience, happiness, personal and academic goals, and the meaning of success.

 Having already done research at CERN (the European Organization for Nuclear Research) in high school, Yann was deeply interested in continuing with research at Penn.
 Through Penn’s VIPER program, Yann joined a lab studying oceanography.
 His work included studying the ramifications of climate change on phytoplankton in the ocean.
 Since phytoplankton accounts for 50 percent of the photosynthesis that occurs on the planet, and because photosynthesis removes carbon from the atmosphere, the research into what determining factors influence the health of phytoplankton is critical to understand in a changing environment.
 Yann has also done research in thermionic energy conservation, the production of electric power from heat.
 The summer before his junior year, he spent time in the lab of Penn Professor Igor Bargatin designing and testing ultrathin plates that could one day be part of systems that convert extreme heat to electricity.

-Yann was excited to become a part of Penn’s Ski and Snowboard Club, comprised of 130 members, which he now leads.
-During the season, he’s away from campus every weekend, but he enjoys the time away because it allows him to return to campus refreshed.
+Yann was excited to become a part of Penn’s Ski and Snowboard Club, comprised of 130 members.
+During the season he’d find himself away from campus every weekend, but he found the time away allowed him to return to campus refreshed.